Sangita Mukhopadhyay: Awards and honors

-Mukhopadhyay received the Jawahralal Nehru Memorial Fund Award in 1993 for academic excellence and the Apeeza Trust Award of the Indian Immunology Society in 1996.
+Jawahralal Nehru Memorial Fund Award in 1993 for academic excellence and the Apeeza Trust Award of the Indian Immunology Society in 1996.
 She has received two Young Scientist Awards, the Best Best Young Scientist Award of the Indian Immunology Society in 1997 and the Young Scientist Award of the Department of Science and Technology in 2003.
 The next year, she received the 2004 Young Women Bioscientist of Promise Award of the Indian Science Congress Association.
 The Department of Biotechnology (DBT) of the Government of India awarded her the National Young Woman Bioscientist Award in 2007 and a year later, DBT honored her again with the National Bioscience Award for Career Development, one of the highest Indian science awards in 2008.
 She has received two awards from the Indian Council of Medical Research; the Basanti Devi Amir Chand Prize in 2011 and the Chaturvedi Ghanshyam Das Jaigopal Memorial Award in 2015.

 The National Academy of Sciences, India elected her as a fellow in 2010 and she received the elected fellowship of the Indian Academy of Sciences in 2013.
 In 2016, the Indian National Science Academy also elected her as a fellow.
 She is also an elected fellow of the American Society of Hematology and the American Association of Immunologists and a former overseas associate of the Department of Biotechnology (2005).
 The award orations delivered by her include the Kanishka Oration of the Indian Council of Medical Research.
 She is also a recipient of the women scientist research grant of The World Academy of Sciences which she received in 2003.